potato1992/Iphone_usb_tethering_fix/Readme.md

 It is expected to repeat those processes if the kernel has been updated.

 # Note
-This project inlclude the all revised version from Linux kernel git [repo history](https://github.com/torvalds/linux/commits/master/drivers/net/usb/ipheth.c) for the **ipheth** driver from Linux 3.1 to Linux 5.9.
-However, sometimes third-party Linux distributor (like the odroid version) may revise this driver code, which can cause the build fail.
+This project inlclude all the revised versions of the **ipheth** driver from Linux kernel git [repo history](https://github.com/torvalds/linux/commits/master/drivers/net/usb/ipheth.c)  from Linux 3.1 to Linux 5.9.
+However, there are two major possibilities that will cause the build fail:

+1. sometimes third-party Linux distributor (like the odroid version) may revise this driver code, which can cause the build fail.
-If you are facing problem with the build, please refer to your Linux distributor and download the corresponding source file of the Kernel your are using (check by uname -r)
+In this case, please refer to your Linux distributor and download the corresponding source file of the Kernel your are using (check by uname -r)

 Then find the **ipheth.c**  at: drivers/net/usb/, copy it to the **patches** folder, manually change the **ipheth.c** you put in the **patches** folder, like the following:
 ```C